-Williston Basin International Airport (WBIA) is a proposed airport in Williston, North Dakota, US.
-It will replace the existing Sloulin Field International Airport, which has been operational since 1947.
+Williston Basin International Airport (WBIA) is a new airport in Williston, North Dakota, US.
+It replaced the existing Sloulin Field International Airport, which was operational since 1947.

 The City of Williston, the owner and operator of the existing and suggested airports, has made a proposal to decommission the existing airport and construct a new airport, for addressing the growing air transport needs in the region.

-The approval allows the City of Williston to move forward with the design process, land acquisition and preparation of bidding for the airport.
+The approval allowed the City of Williston to move forward with the design process, land acquisition and preparation of bidding for the airport.
 The ground-breaking ceremony for the new airport was held in October 2016.
-Construction began in April 2017 and commissioning is expected in late-2019.
+Construction began in April 2017 and the new airport was opened in October 2019.

-The $254m airport will feature aviation facilities that meet the FAA standards and accommodate the current and projected levels of regional aviation activity.
+The $273m airport features aviation facilities that meet the FAA standards and accommodate the current and projected levels of regional aviation activity.

 Sloulin Field International Airport has been serving the Williston area for more than five decades.
 The aviation requirements have dramatically increased in the past decade, due to oil exploration activities in the Williston Basin.